pittcsc/pittcswiki/src/pages/guides/research.md

 project as part of the curriculum (e.g.: Human Language Technologies, Deep Learning, some graduate classes).

-### CS1980
+### CS1980 (not to be confused with CS1950)

-Sometimes research projects show up as options for the CS1980 research project.
+Sometimes research projects show up as one of the project options for the CS1980 capstone course.

 ### Cold-emailing professors.